Carnasserie Castle

 Over the entrance is a large panel inscribed with the motto 'God be with O Duibhne' (the chiefs of Clan Campbell).
 The main tower block rises 4 floors, with a wing and secondary tower linked to the main block.
 There are spiral stairs set into the thickness of the walls, and you can climb right to the top of the tower for wonderful views down the glen and over the surrounding countryside.

-The kitchens
+The castle kitchens

-The kitchens
+The castle kitchens

 When Carswell died in 1572 the castle passed to his overlords, the Earls of Argyll.
 It was held by the Campbells until 1685 when the Earl made the mistake of supporting the Duke of Monmouth's rebellion against James VII and II.
 When the rebellion failed, the Earl was executed in Edinburgh.
 His enemies were waiting, and Lachlan MacLean of Torloisk sacked Carnasserie, leaving it a roofless shell.
 It has remained derelict ever since and is now a romantic ruin, cared for by Historic Scotland.